Four household names 'planned to ambush This Morning star Phillip Schofield live on air before his exit'

 Now, it has been reported that up to four household names were set to ambush Phillip live on air prior to his exit.

-Dan Wootton of GB News made the claims in his column for the MailOnline today (Monday, May 22).
+Dan Wootton of GB News made the claims in his column for the MailOnline this week (Monday, May 22).
 He claims that he knew the identity of the household names, however, This Morning producers did not.

 He then claims that they couldn’t risk a “reputationally damaging moment” that would have gone viral all around the world.
 Dan then claims that such a moment would have been “impossible” for Holly Willoughby too.